-At the window of the United Nations Climate Secretariat - from the roof of which we will take off - you see Patricia Espinosa.
-She is the head of the secretariat and is seeing us off.
-At the end of our climate excursion we will meet her again in Egypt.
-There, in November, at the 27^{th} UN Climate Conference, we will hand over to her the green footprints collected by children all over Europe.
+At the window of the United Nations Climate Secretariat - from the roof of which we will take off - you see Simon Stiell.
+He is the head of the secretariat and is seeing us off.
+At the end of our climate excursion we will meet him again in Dubai.
+There, in December, at the $28^{th}$ UN Climate Conference, we will hand over to him the green footprints collected by children all over Europe.

-But first things first: now we are very much looking forward to our fourteen stopovers and all the things we will learn about our global climate.
+But first things first: now we are very much looking forward to our fifteen stopovers and all the things we will learn about our global climate.
 We will gain knowledge about the causes and consequences of climate change, we will listen to people telling us about their everyday problems, and we will look into what it means to polar bears and penguins when the ice melts away.